 The broth is by far the most time consuming component of ramen to make, with some broth’s taking days to prepare.
 If you go to a ramen shop, you will always notice several vats of broth in various stages of soaking or simmering.

 Shio ramen has a lighter broth that is composed of chicken stock and dashi.
-If you have the time, you can make your own chicken stock from chicken bones.
-This definitely does give you a superior product and base for your broth than using store bought chicken stock.
+If you have the time, you can make your own chicken broth or stock from chicken bones.
+This definitely does give you a superior product and base for your broth than using store bought chicken broth or stock.
 However, it is very time consuming.
-Unless I have some chicken stock already made and in the freezer, I usually opt for the store bought version of chicken stock purely to save time.
+Unless I have some chicken broth or stock already made and in the freezer, I usually opt for the store bought version purely to save time.

 On the other hand, I do usually make dashi from scratch provided I have the ingredients as it’s much less time consuming to prepare than chicken broth.
 They do have instant dashi packets that you can use as well if you are in a time crunch or run out of dashi when you are in the middle of your batch.